Master of Arts in Legal Studies

 - organizational skills,

 - communication skills,

 - interpersonal skills.

 3. Graduates should perform ethically and professionally in the legal working environment.

 The Department of Political Science at Texas State University offers the following legal studies programs:

-The paralegal studies certificate program is a post-graduate certificate program that requires 24 semester credit hours, including an internship.
+The paralegal studies certificate program is a post-graduate certificate program offered concurrently with the master's program that requires 24 semester credit hours, including an internship.
 This program offers entry-level preparation for the paralegal field.

-Both the M.A. and paralegal Studies programs have been approved by the American Bar Association, and all three programs offer graduate instruction.
-None of these programs qualifies persons to practice law.
+Both the M.A. and paralegal studies programs have been approved by the American Bar Association and offer graduate instruction.
+These programs do not qualify persons to practice law.